blankoworld/makefly/doc/README.md

 ### From a webserver

-If you launch Makefly on you own server or probably on provider ' server, you should so use **install.sh** which is a bash shell script.
-Just launch it:
+If you launch Makefly on you own server or probably on provider ' server, you should be capable to use **install** script automation.
+Just launch it as:

-    cd tools
-    bash tinstall.sh
+    pmake install

 ...and it will copy all files to **~/public\_html** directory.

 **WARNING**: This will erase all files from *public\_html* directory!

-**Note**: You can customize the script to copy files in another directory.
-To do that, just edit **install.sh** script and change this variable:

-    DESTDIR=${HOME}/public_html

-to:

-    DESTDIR=/my/personal/website

-Relaunch *install.sh* script to see result.
+**Note**: You can customize the destination by changing **makefly.rc** file espacially the given line :

+    INSTALLDIR=${HOME}/public_html

+Then relaunch `pmake install` to recompile the weblog.

 ### To a remote computer: *publish* command